psycho-virtual/nexus-zkvm/tree_folding_spec.md

 ### 3. Reused Components from linearization.rs

-The MultiCCSProof and MultiLCCSProof implementations will reuse the following existing components from `nova/src/ccs/linearization.rs`:
+The CCSFoldingProof and LCCSFoldingProof implementations will reuse the following existing components from `nova/src/ccs/linearization.rs`:

 - **`construct_css_polynomial`** - For building the sumcheck polynomial g(x)
 - **`MLSumcheck::prove_as_subprotocol`** - For running the sumcheck protocol